 You can make this soup a lot of different ways.
 The flavor really depends on the sausage you use.
-I used a mild Italian sausage which was the perfect kick without being too spicy but you can absolutely use spicy sausage as well.
+I used a mild Italian sausage which was the perfect kick without being too spicy but you can absolutely use a spicy sausage like chorizo as well.
 You can also use lean ground pork and season it with Italian seasoning.
 You won’t get as much of the rich flavor that way but it’s a modification you can make if you’re looking to cut down on the fat content.
 Another variation is to add some crumbled bacon.
 I mean, for one, you just can’t go wrong with adding bacon in general but it also gives such a nice little flavor punch to the soup.
 Try it and thank me later!

 I tested this recipe a few times to get it right.
 Normal Zuppa Toscana uses heavy cream and since I wanted to make a Whole30 version, I attempted with both coconut milk and coconut cream.
 They both work well but coconut milk gave me the perfect texture I was looking for without being too heavy.
 If you’re looking for a slightly thicker soup you can opt for the coconut cream.

 In terms of the broth, you can use chicken stock or bone broth.
 I love using bone broth for the extra nutrients and protein boost.
 One of my favorite ways to add bone broth to soups is by using the Vital Proteins Bone Broth collagen powder.
 You just add one scoop per cup of water and you got yourself all the benefits of bone broth paired with collagen.
 You also never have to worry about your bone broth going bad in the fridge if you don’t use the whole carton of the regular stuff.
 I also love Kettle and Fire Bone Broth! (you can use code BABP for 10% off your order!)

 Ok let’s get on with the recipe for this Instant Pot Zuppa Toscana!

 - 1 lb mild Italian sausage (I like Pederson’s Farms or Mulay’s)

 - 4 cups diced red potatoes